MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 CapturFiles_36

-Sylvia Sidney has a certain edgy sensuality to her, that doesn’t make her performance thoroughly implausible for the story but perhaps a different actress might have brought another style of vulnerability to the role.
-And Hodiak has an unctuous, gritty sort of sex appeal, that made his part as a psychopath believable.
-He’s got intensely dark focused eyes, sharply defined features and an iron jawline that slams shut, when he’s internally scheming.
-Toward the end he brings it a bit over the top, but he’s sort of good at playing a surly mad dog.
+Sylvia Sidney has a certain edgy sensuality to her that doesn’t make her performance thoroughly implausible for the story, but perhaps a different actress might have brought another style of vulnerability to the role.
+And Hodiak has an unctuous, gritty sort of sex appeal, which makes his part as a psychopath believable.
+He’s got intensely dark, focused eyes, sharply defined features, and an iron jawline that slams shut when he’s internally scheming.
+Toward the end, he brings it a bit over the top, but he’s sort of good at playing a surly mad dog.

 CapturFiles_40 He posed as a great world traveler women even those from a cultured background succumbed very quickly to his perculiar charms